mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 Some of you may be interested to know more about the use of metadata and improved search results.
 Both of these courses go into the practice of Search Engine Optimisation (SEO).

-- LinkedIn Learning Video: [Improve SEO for your website](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fimprove-seo-for-your-website%3Ftrk%3Dshare_ent_url&account=36102708) (1h 10m) - discover how to build an authority site that ranks highly in Google—or simply boost traffic to your current website—by leveraging key SEO tools and techniques
+- LinkedIn Learning Video: [Improve SEO for your website](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fimprove-seo-for-your-website%3Ftrk%3Dshare_ent_url&account=36102708) (1h 10m) - discover how to build an authority site that ranks highly in Google—or simply boosts traffic to your current website—by leveraging key SEO tools and techniques

 - LinkedIn Learning Video: [SEO Foundations](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fseo-foundations-2%3Ftrk%3Dshare_ent_url&account=36102708) (3h 36m) Explore the basics of SEO, including how to read a results page and see how rankings affect businesses large and small.